In the City of Stonnington, the strongest regional competitive effect between 2002/03 and 2018/19 was experienced in Construction.

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2002/03 and 2017/18 in City of Stonnington in 2017/18 shows the three industries with the highest regional competitive effect in City of Stonnington relative to Victoria were:
+An analysis of employment (Total) change between 2002/03 and 2018/19 in the City of Stonnington in 2018/19 shows the three industries with the highest regional competitive effect in the City of Stonnington relative to Victoria were:

 The three industries with the lowest regional competitive effect were:

 - Professional, Scientific and Technical Services (-780 )

 - Education and Training (-1,318 )